 How Much Does it Cost to Get an ADHD Diagnosis?

 The ATTN Center and our skilled team of clinicians offers the most advanced and comprehensive panel of ADHD tests available.
-This version of ADHD Testing takes the ADHD testing portions from the standard Neuropsychological evaluation to administer.
+This version of ADHD Testing takes the ADHD portions from the standard Neuropsychological evaluation to administer.
 It is used to determine a diagnosis of ADHD only.
-This version of Testing takes about two to three hours and costs $750.
+This version of Testing takes about two hours, and the fee is $825.
 So you still get the most comprehensive evaluations for ADHD, without having to afford the $5,000+ cost for the 10-hour Neuropsychological Evaluation.

 Preparing for ADHD Testing